cctbx/cctbx_project/CONTRIBUTING.md

     * Diffraction data can be calculated from an atomic model.

-  * If an auxiliary functionality is identified that is repeatedly used across multiple tests and is deemed to be useful for future tests, it may be abstracted and placed in specialized locations such as `cctbx/development`.
-An example of such functionality is `cctbx/development/random_structure.py` that generates a random atomic model.

   * It is best to keep the structure and style of tests as similar as possible, so that anyone (and not only the test author) can fix a broken test if necessary.
 Remember, fixing broken tests is not a pleasant exercise and often is time consuming.
 Therefore, any test design that can make this task easier is greatly appreciated; one is keeping tests similar in structure and style.

   * Tests should be robust w.r.t. platform, compiler and rounding errors.

   * Broken tests stop others from committing their code.
 Therefore fixing a failed test is the highest priority.

-  * Avoid using `libtbx.easy_run.fully_buffered` because it hides the output and the traceback.
-Use `libtbx.easy_run.call` instead.
-Print the command that is about to run to standard output.

 ```
 from __future__ import absolute_import, division, print_function